resetroot99/The-FAIL-Kit/AUDIT_RUNBOOK.md

 # Audit Runbook

-**Agent Integrity Audit Kit v1.0**
+**The F.A.I.L.
+Kit v1.0**
+**Forensic Audit of Intelligent Logic**

 ---

 ## Overview

-This runbook walks you through running your first audit in 60 minutes.
+This runbook walks you through running your first forensic audit in 60 minutes.
 No prior experience required.
 Just follow the steps.

 ---